UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

     }

-4. Find your vCNS Edges by entering the following command:
+4. Find your Edge Gateways by entering the following command:

         $Gateways = Search-Cloud -QueryType EdgeGateway